shardsio/shardsio.github.io/doc/sharding.md

 ```

 Here we see that first we run usual SQL for counting urls on each shard.
-Results returned back from shards as a single dataset serialized in json format.
+Results returned back from shards as a single dataset serialised in json format.
-So we get data out of json and summarize counts from each shard and do the final sorting.
+So we get data out of json and summarise counts from each shard and do the final sorting.